 - Each step of the writing process is modelled by teachers.

 - Editing and proof-reading: we have designed our own system to develop these skills and promote independence.
 At the end of every piece of writing children complete an E1 edit (spelling and punctuation) to promote reflection and independence.

-Our Mathematics curriculum prepares all children at Mersham, including our SEND and disadvantaged pupils, for like after Primary School and is underpinned by our school values.
+Our Mathematics curriculum prepares all children at Mersham, including our SEND and disadvantaged pupils, for life after Primary School.

 Our yearly curriculum is bespoke to each cohort and continually identifies known gaps in knowledge and skills.
 Practitioners use quality first teaching methods and accurate in-class, formative assessment to identify and support gaps in children’s learning and planning evolves throughout the year as a result of this.
 We teach pupils to make connections between areas of Mathematics and, where possible, allow them to make connections to real-life contexts so that their learning has meaning and purpose.

 Mathematics is embedded in our curriculum and children experience and apply their knowledge and understanding in other inter-connected subject areas.
 Our pupils develop independence through their use of manipulatives, jottings and the Maths learning environment.
 We aim for all children to develop Mathematical fluency in the fundamentals of Mathematics; promoting independent and ambitious learners and thinkers.
 All our pupils are given opportunities to reason and problem solve.
 Within lessons, collaboration and discussion supports children in applying vocabulary and confidently verbalising their reasoning.